FlowJo allows you to add new parameters to your data by performing operations on existing parameters.

 Once created, derived parameters behave like parameters that were collected at acquisition.
 You can display them, gate on them, calculate statistics on them, and display them on plots within the layout editor.

 What follows are the basic mechanics of creating a generic Derived Parameter:

-- Click on a sample in the workspace, go to the Instrumentation band under the Workspace tab (if FlowJo is running in Experienced mode) or go to the Instrumentation band under the Tools tab (if FlowJo is running in Advanced mode) and select Derived Parameters.
+- Click on a sample in the workspace, go to the Instrumentation band under the Tools tab and select Derived Parameters.
 This will bring up the Derived Parameter window (below):